 Now that I've been making it for a while, I'm finding TONS of ways to use it more, I'll basically add some to anything that calls for cream, cream cheese, sour cream, or yogurt, as long as your dish isn't hot as you stir it in, so it doesn't kill the good guys.
 (The beneficial bacteria.)

 - Homemade ranch dip or ranch salad dressing, or any of the creamy salad dressings at this link.

 - You could slip some into this homemade ice cream, but probably not too much or the slight twang of the milk kefir will be noticeable.

 - Even cream-based main dishes or soups would be a good way to get the probiotics into your family, but just let it cool a bit before stirring some in.

 - You get the idea — now what about YOU?
-Do you drink milk kefir?
-How do you get more probiotics into your kids?
+Do you just drink milk kefir straight?
+My friend Kay does this every morning and she loves it.

 - Just don't think you'll make it?
 Click here for the dairy kefir I buy when I don't have any made.

-- Where to get Cultures for Health water kefir grains or dairy kefir grains
+- Where to get water kefir grains or dairy kefir grains

 - How to make water kefir/kefir soda pop